The News Editor should list new stories in Slack under the #news-and-sport channel.

 At 7.30, 8.30 and 9.30 (On Saturdays), 4.30 and 5.30 we present the news headlines and sport.

-We’ll now be separating our bulletins from Sky with a Short Ident NEWS STAB.
+We separate our bulletins from Sky News with a Short Ident NEWS STAB.

 The newsreader will play NEWS STAB and Start the Bulletin